Mxrk23/Active-Directory/README.md

 <p align="center">
 4. Setting IP address for internal network. <br/>
 <br>I’ve assigned an internal IP address without using a default gateway.
 This is because the domain controller itself is going to serve as the default gateaway as it has two NICs, one on the internet and one internal.
 For the DNS server, when I install active directory it will automatically install DNS.
 Therefore, this server will actually use itself as the DNS server.
-I used the loopback address 127.0.0.1 which refers to itself.
-This essentially means that whenever a computer pings the loopback address it just pings itself automatically.<br>
+I used the loopback address 127.0.0.1 which essentially means that whenever a computer pings the loopback address it just pings itself automatically.<br>